GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 _National Seismograph Network_ station codes use a three letter code with the last letter being a `Z`.
 The exceptions being the very oldest installations such as `WEL`.

 _Regional Seismograph Networks_ use a four letter code, again with the last letter being a `Z`.
 Exceptions to this are generally the very oldest stations which pre-date the addition of the trailing `Z`.
 In these cases, the trailing letters can represent the regional network the station is in, such as in the Auckland Volcano Seismic Network where many stations have `AK` suffix, or otherwise indicate the network or geographical location of the station.
-For many older stations the suffixes tend to be the initial letter of the original network code as outlined above.
+For many older stations the suffixes tend to be the initial letter of the original network code.

 For both national and regional network station codes, the first two letters try to give an indication of where the station is (i.e. they will be an abbreviation of a close town or farm station name).

-While the legacy of network and station codes introduces complexity to the seismic metadata, changes to either code for a station are not anticipated unless changes at the station or its sites require it.
+While the legacy of network and station codes introduces complexity to the seismic metadata, changes to either code for a site are not anticipated unless physical changes require it.

 #### Strong Motion Station Code Conventions